arush-gupta/Monte-Carlo-Methods-for-Non-Fourier-Heat-Transfer/README.md

 ## Features

-- **1D Heat Transfer Solver**: Based on the BTE and Monte Carlo methods, simulating phonon transport.
-- **2D Extension**: The solver is extended to 2D, incorporating geometric formulations for phonon propagation.
+- **1D to 2D Extension**: Extends JP Peraud's 1D heat transfer solver to two dimensions for more accurate modeling of phonon transport.
 - **Mesh Fourier Number Consideration**: Ensures that the solver is accurate at the nanoscale by properly accounting for the mesh Fourier number.

 ## Requirements